 South West Coast Path

-During the pandemic Stef read The Salt Path by Raynor Winn and fell in love with the idea of walking the South West Coast Path.
-We didn’t have the ability (or the fitness) to do the entire thing in one go, but we had become frequent users of the UK train network for holidays so hatched a plan to complete the path in 3-4 day stages, maximising use of public transport.
+During the pandemic Stef read The Salt Path and fell in love with the idea of walking the South West Coast Path.
+We didn't have the ability (or the fitness) to do the entire thing in one go, but we had become frequent users of the UK train network for holidays, so hatched a plan to complete the path in 3-4 day chunks, maximising use of public transport.

 Although not possible along the entire route, ideally, we would catch a train the start of the stage, walk over a long weekend, staying in B&Bs or camping, then finish at another train station for the journey home.
-Where trains weren’t local, we would have to make use of busses, plan a longer stage, or worst-case drive down (something I wanted to avoid because you then have to get back to the car, not to mention then having a 4+ hour drive back to London).
+Where trains aren't local, we make use of busses, plan a longer stage, or worst-case drive down (something I wanted to avoid because you then have to get back to the car, followed by 4+ hour drive back to London).

 Equipment

 • Fleece.
-I have a light fleece or heavier one with a hood, which I’ll select based on the weather for the trip.
+I have a light fleece and heavier one with a hood.
+I'll pack one of them depending on the weather for the trip.
 When not in use I roll it up and carry it on the back of my pack where it protects my neck from the sun.

 • Running tights.
 These make a great extra layer if it’s cold and can also be worn on their own if the trousers are damaged.

 • Lightweight waterproof jacket.
 This packs up very small and keeps the rain and wind off.
-If we were hiking in colder weather I would take something heavier.
+If we are hiking in colder weather I have a heavier jacket I can take.

 • Cheap waterproof trousers.
 This pack up small enough and I find waterproof trousers can be damaged by thorns, barbed wire and other hazards so try to avoid spending a lot of money.